 Children are encouraged to learn through play and meaningful real life ‘hands on’ experiences.
 All P1 children have a personalised online learning journey called Tapestry, which records photos, observations and comments in line with the EYFS curriculum.

-In Pre-Prep 2 (Year 1) and Pre-Prep 3 (Year 2) pupils are taught by their class teacher in small groups with specialist teachers for Art, Bush Craft, Drama, Music, Physical Education and Languages.
+In Pre-Prep 2 (Year 1) and Pre-Prep 3 (Year 2) pupils are taught by their class teacher in small groups with specialist teachers for Art, Buchan Rangers, Drama, Music, Physical Education and Languages.
 The curriculum is tailor-made to the pupils and extended further by the provision of after-school activities and private music tuition.
 Pre-Prep 3 can also take part in the Buchan Badge Programme and School Council.